Skip to main content

 Life Event Pay

-After one year of service, Life Event Pay is provided by the college to employees to offset leaves that would otherwise be unpaid.
-Events that qualify for Life Event Pay are serious health conditions for employees or to provide care to a family member with a serious health condition as defined by the Family Medical Leave Act.
+After one year of service, Life Event Pay is provided by the college to employees to pay benefit when an employee is unable to report to work due to a serious health condition.
+Events that qualify for Life Event Pay are serious health conditions of an employee that prevents the employee from reporting to work, or providing care to a family member with a serious health condition as defined by the Family Medical Leave Act.

-Eligible Positions: After completing one year of service, employees who work at least a 75% schedule, are designated as adjunct faculty with a teaching load of at least 18 credits, or full-time faculty, or work 30 hours a week on a regular basis may be eligible for the college’s short-term disability benefit.
+Eligible Positions: After completing one year of service, employees who work at least a 75% schedule (at least 30 hours per week on a regular basis), are designated as tull-time faculty or adjunct faculty with an anticipated teaching load of at least 18 credits are eligible to receive Life Event Pay.

-Parental/Bonding Leave: This leave is available to both males and females for bonding with a newborn or placement of a foster child within 12 months of the birth or adoption.
-If both parents are employees at Augustana, a maximum of six weeks of life event pay or corresponding course reduction will apply.
-Employees who desire additional bonding time can take unpaid leave (under the terms of Family Medical Leave) or use paid time off if available.
+Parental/Bonding Leave: This leave is available to parents for bonding with a newborn or placement of a foster child within 12 months of the birth or adoption.
+If both parents are employees at Augustana, a maximum of six weeks of Life Event Pay or corresponding course reduction will apply between the two employees.
+Employees who desire additional bonding time can take unpaid leave (under the terms of Family Medical Leave) or use any other available paid leave.
 For employees who are married or in an equivalent relationship, and are both employed at Augustana, the combined maximum leave under the law is 12 weeks.
 In all cases, all forms of employee leave, whether paid or unpaid, will run concurrently with Family and Medical Leave (FMLA).

-Application process: Employees who are experiencing a life event that may qualify for Life Event pay should start the process by calling The Standard at 1-866-756-8116 or visiting www.standard.com/absence to complete an application for Family Medical Leave.
-Please provide the following policy number: 761553.
+Application process: Employees who are experiencing a life event that may qualify for Life Event pay should start the process by contacting the Human Resource department. to complete an application for Family Medical Leave.

 Family Medical Leave